widemouthfrog1/Momentum/xiongadam.md

 *  End Level screen - Most
     *  I wrote the entire script, but I had based the methods off the PauseMenu script a group member had made
 *  Kill_Script - Touched
     *  I debugged the Kill method so that when the player spawned, it didn’t carry over the pistons momentum.
-Without this, the player will fly away from the checkpoint when respawned and possibly kill themselves
+Without this, the player will fly away from the checkpoint when respawned and possibly kill themselves.
+[Here's the code](https://gitlab.ecs.vuw.ac.nz/comp313-2019-a3/t9/comp313_game_prototype/blob/master/Assets/Scripts/Kill_Script.cs#L56-65)
 *  Piston_Script - Touched
     *  I debugged the FixedUpdate method so that when the player switches from the circle to the square, the pistons will gain both the angular velocity and linear velocity of the player.
-Without this, if the player was flying in the air as the circle and then transformed to the square, the player will suddenly dive downwards Lines 76-77
+Without this, if the player was flying in the air as the circle and then transformed to the square, the player will suddenly dive downwards.
+[Here's the code](https://gitlab.ecs.vuw.ac.nz/comp313-2019-a3/t9/comp313_game_prototype/blob/master/Assets/Scripts/Piston_Script.cs#L76-77)
 *  TopOnlyPlatform - All
 *  BezierCurverCollider2D - Some
     *  I was the one who found the draft of the code online and then edited it to that it would work in our project